 Sex has the same bleached quality to the language, with clichés substituting for enticing details: “The sex feels awesome.
 I’m so turned on that I’m going to cum any second.
 She’s skinny, no ounce of fat on her.
 I love that flat stomach.
 She didn’t put up any resistance.
 Totally into it!
 Goddamn, I still have the charm!”

-Alec Ash has remarked that sexual description is best avoided in writing altogether since it’s so hard to pull off, and we see much evidence for this position here.
+Alec Ash once remarked that sexual description is best avoided in writing altogether since it’s so hard to pull off, and we see much evidence for this position here.
 But I disagree.
 Erotic language can be effective; it just needs to be done with relish.
-The problem is that Hecht, like Olden, doesn’t seem all that interested in sex.
+The problem is that Hecht, like Olden, just doesn’t seem all that interested in sex.
 The sex scenes appear with more frequency than in Shanghai Cocktales, but they are brief and token-like and gotten out of the way (compare Amber’s exercise routine that goes on in loving detail for three pages).
 Hecht’s characters claim to be horny and are often in pursuit of sex but most of the time fail to find it or are disappointed when they do find it.
 Perhaps as a White male in China he’s conflicted about appearing to be a predator.
 The one character who clearly fits the predator profile, the American Marco (whose Chinese zodiac animal is the tiger—get it?), Hecht punishes by reducing the Chinese woman he married to a brain-dead coma from a car accident.

 Recently I was reading Susan Choi’s My Education (about a lesbian relationship between a U.S. university professor and a student) and was thinking, why can’t a novelist of this caliber write a book set in today’s China?
 Susan Barker potentially fits the bill.
 Let’s give her the critical rundown first, because I need to clarify why her novel The Incarnations (Touchstone, 2014) merits inclusion in this essay.
 I don’t know if she read Jonathan Tel’s short story collection set in China, The Beijing of Possibilities (Penguin, 2009), but the time-slip conceit of Tel’s story, “The unofficial history of the embroidered couch,” may have provided the initial idea for her novel.
 In that story, a dating service mysteriously enables a man in Beijing to communicate with a Ming Dynasty princess by cellphone text message.
 In Barker’s story, a reincarnated spirit with many former lives going back to previous eras in Chinese history similarly haunts and harasses a taxi driver in Beijing, slipping frighteningly elaborate letters to him under his window visor, with tragic consequences.
 I’m generally not taken with magical realism in fiction; I prefer reality.
 But if a book is well written enough, I don’t care what it’s about; I’ll keep reading.